Scientific misconduct: Basic definitions and urgency of dealing with misconduct

-The consequences of scientific misconduct can be damaging for perpetrators and journal audiences and for any individual who exposes it.
+Scientific misconduct can harm the credibility of the research record, damage careers, and undermine public trust in science.
+It may also affect other researchers who rely on falsified or fabricated findings.
+Additionally, it can harm individuals who expose it.
 In addition there are public health implications attached to the promotion of medical or other interventions based on false or fabricated research findings.
 Scientific misconduct can result in loss of public trust in the integrity of science.

 Three percent of the 3,475 research institutions that report to the US Department of Health and Human Services' Office of Research Integrity (ORI) indicate some form of scientific misconduct.
 However the ORI will only investigate allegations of impropriety where research was funded by federal grants.
 They routinely monitor such research publications for red flags and their investigation is subject to a statute of limitations.
 Other private organizations like the Committee of Medical Journal Editors (COJE) can only police their own members.

 A 2025 study from Northwestern University found that "the publication of fraudulent science is outpacing the growth rate of legitimate scientific publications".
 The study also discovered broad networks of organized scientific fraudsters.